Carers

 Sherwood Forest Hospitals is proud to have been awarded the Employer Carer Friendly accreditation by the Nottinghamshire Carers Association for the third year in a row.

-Having the carers friendly accreditation means that we are supportive of our colleagues, to support their caring needs whilst still being at work.
+Having the Carers Friendly accreditation means that we are supportive of our colleagues, to support their caring needs whilst still being at work.
 Support includes HR policies, the staff carers passport, our wellbeing team, supportive managers and a colleague support network.

 Carer Passport

-The Carer Passport aims to involve carers, who care for the patient outside of a hospital setting on a daily basis, in the patients care as soon as they are admitted to hospital.
+The Carer Passport aims to involve carers, who care for the patient outside of a hospital setting on a daily basis, in the patient's care as soon as they are admitted to hospital.

 The Carer Passport will allow carers to: